RyujinHiragi/RyujinHiragi/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on cybersecurity
+- I’m currently working on cybersecurity

 - I am almost an expert in the languages ​​JavaScript, Python, Java, C#, C/C++, PHP, TypeScript, Swift, Kotlin, SQL

-- 👯 I’m looking to collaborate on Proyectos
+- I’m looking to collaborate on projects

-- ⚡ Fun fact: Me gustan los girasoles.